thebadmonkeydev/graphql_workshop/PITCHME.md

 ---
 ## Field Resolution

-To resolve a field in GraphQL we need 3 pieces of information:
+To resolve a field in GraphQL we need 3 things:

-- Field Arguments
+- Any arguments provided
-- Query Context
+- The query Context
-- Parent Object to resolve on
+- A parent object to resolve on

 +++
 @snap[north span-100]